cisagov/ScubaGear/baselines/sharepoint.md

 ### Policies

 #### MS.SHAREPOINT.2.1v1
-File and folder default sharing scope SHALL be set to **Specific people (only the people the user specifies)**.
+File and folder default sharing scope SHALL be set to Specific people (only the people the user specifies).

 <!--Policy: MS.SHAREPOINT.2.1v1; Criticality: SHALL -->
 - _Rationale:_ By making the default sharing the most restrictive, administrators prevent accidentally sharing information too broadly.
 - _Last modified:_ June 2023

 #### MS.SHAREPOINT.2.2v1
-File and folder default sharing permissions SHALL be set to **View**.
+File and folder default sharing permissions SHALL be set to View.

 <!--Policy: MS.SHAREPOINT.2.2v1; Criticality: SHALL -->
 - _Rationale:_ Edit access to files and folders could allow a user to make unauthorized changes.
 By restricting default permissions to **View**, administrators prevent unintended or malicious modification.